sedouard/fleet-bootstrapper/README.md

     }
 ```

 Nginx will build any number of upstreams for each application deployed.
+Allowing for any number of apps and instances.

 The `Machineof` attribute in the service file tells fleet to place it on the same machine as the specfied service instance and the `BindsTo` attribute makes so that the sidekick will stop broadcasting if the application goes down, preventing nginx from sending requests to a dead container.